artsandmetaphysics/goodlifeodyssey/meditations/dialogue-on-socrates-doubting-the-senses-in-phaedo.md

 Thomas:: It is not clear from the text that Socrates believed these things, but assuming he did, how could he justify such mystical beliefs?

 Paul:: He had justifications, but they may not convince non-believers.
 Socrates knew what he wanted to be true, and he found reasons to justify it.
 He says this himself when he narrates young Socrates' turn from the natural sciences to ethics: "I heard someone reading from a book of Anaxagoras, and saying that it is Mind that directs and is the cause of everything.
 I was delighted with this cause and it seemed to me good ...
-This wonderful hope was dashed as I went on reading and saw that the man made no use of Mind, nor gave it any responsibility for the management of things, but mentioned as causes air and either and water and many other strange things ... since I was deprived and could neither discover it myself nor learn it from another, as a second best, I busied myself with the search for the cause."
+This wonderful hope was dashed as I went on reading and saw that the man made no use of Mind, nor gave it any responsibility for the management of things, but mentioned as causes air and ether and water and many other strange things ... since I was deprived and could neither discover it myself nor learn it from another, as a second best, I busied myself with the search for the cause."

-So Socrates exchanges the senses and induction for words and deduction: "I feared my soul would be altogether blinded if I looked at things with my eyes and tried to grasp them with each of my senses.
+Socrates then exchanges the senses and induction for words and deduction.
+As he said: "I feared my soul would be altogether blinded if I looked at things with my eyes and tried to grasp them with each of my senses.
 So I thought I must take refuge in discussions and investigate the truth of things by means of words."

-Plato recounts Socrates' investigations with words in his early dialogues.
+The Plato recounts Socrates' investigations with words in his early dialogues.

 Socrates, or maybe Plato projecting onto Socrates, finds the forms---the ideal versions of things.
 I have not yet found a clear definition of the forms.
 Perhaps there isn't one or can't be one.
 "I assume the existence of a Beautiful, itself by itself, of a Good and a Great and all the rest.
 If you grant me these and agree that they exist, I hope to show you the cause as a result, and to find the soul to be immortal."